nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### `NAME`

 * The name of a contact/groupmate/project.
-* Names should only contain alphanumeric characters, and it should not be blank.
+* Names should only contain alphanumeric characters and spaces, and it should not be blank.

 ##### `PHONE_NUMBER`